Jackson Kayak: Company strategy and debated effect on the market

 Jackson Kayak works primarily with smaller dealers instead of large retailers.
 They have particularly promoted Kayaking as a family sport, especially by producing boats for children as small as weighing 13.5 kg (30 pounds).
 Canoeist Joe Jacobi, an Olympic Gold medalist in 1992 and teammate of Eric Jackson at the Olympic Games, believes that Jackson has "made whitewater kayaking a family sport in a way that no one else in the industry has been able to do."

 After a peak in 2006, the kayak market in the United States has declined.
 In view of their success and their inexpensive boats, Jackson Kayak has been accused in the kayaking world of flooding the market with kayaks and, also by creating a large second-hand market, of being in part responsible for the market to decline in recent years.
 Opponents of this view blame the evolution of kayaks for the market development: As long as kayaks evolved fast, and differences between boats of different generations were large, the market boomed, and Jackson Kayak was there to serve the demand.
 Now that the evolution has greatly slowed down, they argue that the interest in new boats has naturally decreased.
 Eric Jackson himself claims that his company has actually activated the market.

 Steve Fisher's Dreamline project

 Jackson Kayaks were early supporters of then Team Jackson Kayak member Steve Fisher for his Dreamline Kickstart fundraiser for a Fresh Spin on Kayak Instruction.
 Additionally, many Team Jackson members including Eric Jackson were instructors in the filming of the project.
-The last update related to the project was in an interview in November of 2016, with the product still undelivered.
-As of July 26, 2019 Steve was no longer listed as a Red Bull athlete and was no longer a member of Team Jackson Kayak.
+The last update related to the project was in an interview in November 2016, with the product still undelivered.
+As of Aug 1, 2023, Steve was no longer listed as a Red Bull athlete and was no longer a member of Team Jackson Kayak.